 This option is ideal if your VMs demand constant, maximum performance, and if your overall application is built to handle VM failures or reboots.

 When Compute Engine stops and reboots your VMs, it reports a system event that is published to the list of zone operations.
 You can review this event by viewing the Compute Engine operations for a specific zone.
 Stopped events have the following operation type:

 When your VM reboots, it uses the same persistent boot disk and reattaches any secondary persistent disks that you configured.
 The data on those disks persists through VM migration and restart.

-Local SSD data does not persist when a VM is stopped.
+Local SSD data does not persist when a VM is stopped due to a maintenance event.
 When the VM restarts, it creates a new Local SSD that you must format and mount.

 If your VM is set to stop when there is a maintenance event, or your